swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 A regex literal may also be spelled using an extended syntax `#/.../#`, which allows the placement of an arbitrary number of balanced `#` characters around a regex literal.
 This syntax allows regex literals to contain unescaped forward slashes, and may be used without needing to upgrade to Swift 5.7 mode.

 Within a regex literal, the compiler will parse the regex syntax outlined in in [the Regex Syntax pitch][internal-syntax], and diagnose any errors at compile time.
-The capture types are automatically inferred based on the capture groups present in the regex.
+The capture types and labels are automatically inferred based on the capture groups present in the regex.
 Using a literal allows editors to support features such as syntax coloring inside the literal, highlighting sub-structure of the regex, and conversion of the literal to an equivalent result builder DSL (see [Regex builder DSL][regex-dsl]).

 A regex literal also allows for seamless composition with the Regex DSL, enabling lightweight intermixing of a regex syntax with other elements of the builder: